-- What is the meaning of "the terms of which are incorporated by reference into the contract of insurance" in relation to the promotional material referred to in Paragraph 6.2 of the Guideline? - A9 The meaning here aligns with the intent of Paragraph 6.2 which is that rebates should only take place if they are included and reflected in the contract of insurance between the authorized insurer and the policy holder.
+Q9 What is the meaning of "the terms of which are incorporated by reference into the contract of insurance" in relation to the promotional material referred to in Paragraph 6.2 of the Guideline?
+A9 The meaning here aligns with the intent of Paragraph 6.2 which is that rebates should only take place if they are included and reflected in the contract of insurance between the authorized insurer and the policy holder.
 It is, after all, the contract of insurance that sets the amount of premium which is due to be paid by the policy holder and which the policy holder is obliged to pay.
 If this obligation is to be amended (by, for example, a rebate) then that amendment must be recorded so as to amend the contract of insurance.

-For example, assuming that an authorized insurer runs a promotion such that if a new customer purchases a policy from the insurer and settles the relevant premium payment during a set promotion period, the policy holder will be entitled to a rebate at the end of the 1st policy year of the policy, and the rebate will be applied to off-set the premium payment which is due from the policy holder after the end of the 1st policy vear.
+For example, assuming that an authorized insurer runs a promotion such that if a new customer purchases a policy from the insurer and settles the relevant premium payment during a set promotion period, the policy holder will be entitled to a rebate at the end of the 1st policy year of the policy, and the rebate will be applied to off-set the premium payment which is due from the policy holder after the end of the 1st policy year.
 If the customer makes a purchase under that promotion, the right to the rebate at the end of the 1st policy year must form part of the terms and conditions of the contract of insurance (in order for it to be enforceable against the authorized insurer).
-This may be achieved by recording the specific terms of the rebate entitlement in the policy itself, or by stating in the promotional material that if the policy holder makes a purchase under this promotion, the terms and conditions entitling the policy holder to the rebate as stated in the promotion materials will form part of the contract of insurance.
-In the latter case, if relevant terms and conditions are only stated in the promotional material, the authorized insurer or the licensed insurance intermediary is expected to deliver a copy of the promotional material to the policy holder within the cooling off period for his/her record keeping (for the terms and conditions in the promotional material are stated to form part of the insurance contract).

-- Under Paragraph 6.13(b) of GL31, if a licensed insurance broker meets the criteria specified in that paragraph, the restriction on rebate of commissions will not apply to the licensed broker company in respect of a medical insurance policy it arranges.
-Can the licensed insurance broker companies take the same approach in complying with Paragraph 6.2 of the Guideline? - A10 Similar to A4 above, a medical insurance policy within the scope of Paragraph 2.1(f)(ii) of the definition "medical insurance business" in GL31 is a long term policy and therefore, on the face of it, may also be within the scope of this Guideline.
+This may be achieved by recording the specific terms of the rebate entitlement in the policy itself, or by stating in the promotion material that if the policy holder makes a purchase under this promotion, the terms and conditions are only stated in the promotion materials will form part of the contract of insurance.
+In the latter case, if relevant terms and conditions are only stated in the promotional material to the policy holder within the cooling off period for his/her record keeping (for the terms and conditions in the promotional material are stated to form part of the insurance contract).
+Q10 Under Paragraph 6.13(b) of GL31, if a licensed insurance broker meets the criteria specified in that paragraph, the restriction on rebate of commissions will not apply to the licensed broker company in respect of a medical insurance policy it arranges.
+Can the licensed insurance broker companies take the same approach in complying with Paragraph 6.2 of the Guideline?
+A10 Similar to A4 above, a medical insurance policy within the scope of Paragraph 2.1(f)(ii) of the definition "medical insurance business" in GL31 is a long term policy and therefore, on the face of it, may also be within the scope of this Guideline.
 For clarity, it is confirmed that provided a licensed insurance broker company complies with the requirements set out in Paragraph 6.13(b) of GL31 in offering and paying a rebate of commission to its customer in relation to a medical insurance policy it arranges, that would also be regarded as being in compliance with the requirements set out in Paragraph 6.2 of the Guideline.

-Section 7 - Procedures and Controls
+Section on 7 - Procedures and Controls Q11 internal procedures and controls" and any examples for illustration?